Best Breakfast Before a Soccer Game

 This is why it is essential to choose a balanced breakfast that includes high carbohydrate foods to keep your blood sugar levels steady.

-You may need to start out with sipping a sports drink or smoothie, then gradually add food as your body gets used to eating before a game.
+You may need to start out with sipping a sports drink or smoothie, then gradually add food as your body gets used to eating the best breakfast before a soccer game.

-What should I eat for breakfast before a match
+What should I eat for breakfast before a soccer game?

-Before a match you should eat a breakfast that’s high in carbohydrates, lower in protein, fats and fiber.
-Since it’s earlier in the morning and you may not have enough time to digest a meal, try to eat foods you know sit well with you.
+You should eat a breakfast before a soccer game that’s high in carbohydrates, lower in protein, fats and fiber.
+Since it’s earlier in the morning and you may not have enough time to digest a full meal, try to eat foods you know sit well with you.

-Stick to simpler plain foods that won’t cause bloating or stomach upset.
+Stick to simpler plain high carb foods that won’t cause bloating or stomach upset.

 If you have at least 3-4 hours before game time, check out our blog post on pre game meals for more ideas.
-And for more breakfast ideas check out 25 best breakfast ideas for athletes and breakfast for teens.
+And for more breakfast ideas before soccer games, check out our 25 best breakfast ideas for athletes and recommendations for breakfast for teens.

 Also, our carbohydrate calculator can help you zero in on how many carbs you need to best fuel your muscles, depending on how much time you have before your sports activity.